Battle of Svolder: Einarr Þambarskelfir

-King Olaf's death
+Death of King Olaf

 At last, the Long Serpent is overpowered and Olaf Tryggvason defeated.
 The Danish sources report that when all was lost he committed suicide by throwing himself into the sea, "the end befitting his life", according to Adam of Bremen.
 Saxo Grammaticus says that Olaf preferred suicide to death at the hands of the enemy and jumped overboard in full armour rather than see his foes victorious.
 The Norwegian and Icelandic accounts are more complex and more favourable to Olaf.
 Hallfreðr's memorial poem for his lord had already alluded to rumours that Olaf escaped death at Svolder.
 The sagas offer a variety of possibilities. Ágrip reports:

 Other sagas suggest that one way or another Olaf made his way to the shore; perhaps by swimming, perhaps with the help of angels, most likely rescued by one of the Wendish ships present.
 After his escape, Olaf supposedly sought salvation for his soul abroad, perhaps joining a monastery.
 Mesta describes a series of "sightings" of him in the Holy Land, the last in the 1040s.

 King Olaf, like Charlemagne, Frederick Barbarossa and Sebastian of Portugal, is one of those legendary heroic figures whose return was looked for by the people, their deaths never completely accepted.
 (See King asleep in mountain.)